diegogb/3D_Synthesis_based_on_Fine-grained_Parts/data/PaperResults/readme.md

 % ------- %
 NOTES:
-(1) Figure 1 in our paper, which we include in the subfolder "Images" as Fig1.png, was generated using Blender with the following three synthesized meshes (.obj files):
+(1) Figure 1 in our paper, which we include in the ZIP file located in the subfolder "Images" (Fig1.png), was generated using Blender with the following three synthesized meshes (.obj files):
 Blender is free and open source and can be downloaded from: https://www.blender.org/download/ (2) We generated all the other images of the point clouds and meshes included in our paper taking snapshots using the free and open source software Meshlab.
 Note that we customized in Meshlab the appearance, (i.e., the color for rendering the meshes, and the point size to render the point clouds), before generating these snapshots.
 Meshlab can be downloaded from: